Adapt and Diffuse: Sample-adaptive Reconstruction via Latent Diffusion Models: Background

-\textbf{Latent Diffusion Models --} Latent Diffusion Models (LDMs) \cite{rombach2022high} aim to mitigate the computational burden of traditional diffusion models by running diffusion in a low-dimensional latent space of a pre-trained autoencoder.
+\textbf{Latent Diffusion Models (LDMs) --} LDMs \citep{rombach2022high} aim to mitigate the computational burden of traditional DMs by running diffusion in a low-dimensional latent space of an autoencoder.
 In particular, an encoder $\mathcal{E}_0$ is trained to extract a compressed representation $\vct{z} \in \mathbb{R}^d,~ d << n$ of the input signal $\vct{x}$ in the form $\vct{z} = \enc{\vct{x}}$.
-In order to recover the clean signal from the latent representation $\vct{z}$, a decoder $\mathcal{D}_0$ is trained such that $\dec{\enc{\vct{x}}} \approx \vct{x}$.
-A score model that progressively denoises $\vct{z}$ can be trained in the latent space of the autoencoder via the objective
+To recover the clean signal from the latent representation $\vct{z}$, a decoder $\mathcal{D}_0$ is trained such that $\dec{\enc{\vct{x}}} \approx \vct{x}$.
+A score model that progressively denoises $\vct{z}$ can be trained in the latent space of the autoencoder via the objective following the DDPM framework.
+The final generated image can be obtained by passing the denoised latent through $\mathcal{D}_0$.